 Once you’ve expanded your business, you may find that sales and profits eventually peak and then stabilize.
 To jump-start sales, you may want to look at reinventing your business.
 For example, you could look at selling to a brand new target audience or introducing a new product.

 Stage five: the decline stage

 What goes up eventually comes down.
 This is when sales slow and profits decline

-There are a few options available at this stage.
+There are a few options available at the 5 stages of the startup.
 You may want to close the company, reinvent your business if you haven’t done so already, or alternatively, consider selling your business to an investor.

 Selling your business to another entrepreneur may be a very lucrative option.
 For example, let’s take a look at the app development market.
 The global market is predicted to reach a staggering $407 billion by 2026, meaning plenty of opportunities to make money from a successful business.

 The final question is… what to do after you choose to sell your business?
 You can take the money and do something nice with it or alternatively… create a brand new startup journey and go back to stage one!